Gemini-HUN/Bot_parts_global_localization/README.md

 * Hungarian: Roschach96 and [@Gemini-HUN](https://github.com/Gemini-HUN)
 * Russian: [@A-xesey](https://github.com/A-xesey) and Evelin and Charlott
 * French : FrenchSPORE
-* AI idea: Roschach96 and Davo
+* AI translation approach suggested by Roschach96 and Davo

 ## You can check the AI and our work
 Check or edit the language files on my github page and give feedback or write me on Discord.